-- Stand in the middle of your crutches, grasping hand grips, while supporting your weight with your hands, not your underarm. - 2.
+- 1. Stand in the middle of your crutches, grasping hand grips, while supporting your weight with your hands, not your underarm. - 2.
 The top of the crutches should be about 1 to 1.5 inches below your underarm and your arm should be slightly flexed, but not straight. - 3.
-Place crutches in front of you at a comfortable arm's length. - Push down on the hand grips and step forward to the crutches with your weaker leg. - 5.
-Continue forward and step past crutches with your stronger leg.
+Place crutches in front of you at a comfortable arm's length. - 4.
+Push down on the hand grips and step forward to the crutches with your weaker leg. - 5.
+Continue forward and step past crutches with your stronger leg. - 6.
+Continue steps 3-5.